i80and/fett/README.rst

 ===========  ======
 Filter Name  Effect
 ===========  ======
-odd          Returns true iff its input is representable as an odd integer. even         Returns true iff its input is representable as an even integer. car          Returns the first element of a list. cdr          Returns all but the first element of a list. len          Returns the length of a list. strip        Returns the input string with surrounding whitespace removed. inc          Increments a value representable as an integer by one. not          Returns the inverse of a boolean.
+car          Returns the first element of a list. cdr          Returns all but the first element of a list. even         Returns true iff its input is representable as an even integer. inc          Increments a value representable as an integer by one. len          Returns the length of a list. not          Returns the inverse of a boolean. odd          Returns true iff its input is representable as an odd integer. split        Splits a value into a list by whitespace. strip        Returns the input string with surrounding whitespace removed.
 ===========  ======

 Substitutions